Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### Use Case: Write General Purpose Data - metadata

-The local\_host\_application intends to update the metadata associated to a data object, which is maintained by OPTIGA™.
+The local\_host\_application intends to update the metadata associated to a data object, which is maintained by OPTIGA™ Trust M.

 This sequence diagram is provided to show the functions involved in updating metadata associated to a data object.

 **Pre-condition:**

-  - The OPTIGA™ application is already launched
+  - The OPTIGA™ Trust M application is already launched

   - The necessary access conditions for writing the metadata associated with a data/key object are satisfied.